L-60. Introduction to Archives for Special Collections Librarians

 Jackie Dooley is Program Officer at OCLC Research, before which she was Head of Special Collections and Archives at the University of California, Irvine.
 Her experience in special collections has spanned rare books, archives, manuscripts, and visual materials.
 She is active in both the Society of American Archivists and the Rare Books and Manuscripts Section of the Association of College & Research Libraries and is a member of the Working Group on Special Collections of the Association of Research Libraries.
 Jackie served as President of the Society of American Archivists in 2012–2013.Full Bio »

 Bill Landis is Head of Public Services in Manuscripts & Archives, a department of the Yale University Library.
-His professional experience and interests are in archives and digital libraries, and he has written and presented extensively on these topics.
-He is a Fellow of the Society of American Archivists and is currently serving as an elected member of that organization’s governing council.Full Bio »
+His professional interests and experiences are in archives and digital libraries, especially relating to metadata and descriptive standards, access issues, and outreach and teaching with special collections.
+He is an active member and Fellow of the Society of American Archivists, for many years taught an introductory workshop on Describing Archives: A Content Standard for that organization, and recently completed a term as an elected member of its governing council.Full Bio »